nicrodriguezval/vc/docs/md/docs/members/sebastian-camacho.md

 AI, cryptography, programming languages, neural networks.

 ## Hobbies
-Escuchar música, ver series y anime.
+Listen to music, watch series and anime.

 ## Optical illusion
 Color effect caused by retina fatigue, by exposing the eyes for a long time to a large amount of light of a certain color, the cones become fatigued and do not respond for a few seconds, this allows us to see a black and white image in color .